kkralicek0/car-sdm/README.md

 # car-sdm
 These R scripts are in support of 'Climate change induced shifts in suitable habitat for five tree species in the Pacific Northwest projected with spatial-Bayesian hierarchical models' by Karin Kralicek, Jay Ver Hoef, Tara Barrett, and Temesgen Hailemariam.
 There are 13 scripts in this project, which begin with a number indicating their order in the workflow.
+This repository is archived and read-only.

 Definition of scripts: